hectorhaffenden/Snakes-And-Ladders-Analysis/README.md

 library(SnakesAndLaddersAnalysis)

 # 2
-Check all the help files, look at the code etc. Enjoy!
+Check all the help files, look at the code.
+Everything in this package should be running perfectly.
+Also browse the NAMESPACE and DESCRIPTION files to see that all required global enviroments are loaded (For the plotting section).
+Enjoy!